-The purpose of my research project is to assist growers in the management of tomato leaf mold through characterization of isolates collected between 2017-2019.
-The research will allow us to provide better recommendations to growers and extension specialists about the most resistant varieties of tomatoes to grow, and if the pathogen is surviving on-farm over winter.
+The purpose of my research project was to assist growers in the management of tomato leaf mold through characterization of isolates collected between 2017-2019.
+The research allowed us to provide recommendations to growers and extension specialists regarding the most resistant tomatoes to grow and whether that pathogen population is diverse.

-The purpose of my research project is to better understand the population diversity of the tomato leaf mold pathogen Passalora fulva in high tunnels.
-High tunnels have been an important way to extend the growing season on high value crops such as tomatoes.
+The central goal of the research was to better understand the population diversity of the tomato leaf mold pathogen Passalora fulva in high tunnels.
+High tunnels have been an important way to extend the growing season of high value crops such as tomatoes.
 The high tunnel environment is conducive to the growth of the fungal pathogen.
 Management of the disease is an important consideration in greenhouse and high tunnel production.
 Passalora fulva is a foliar pathogen, but if the disease becomes too severe, defoliation and yield loss occur.
 Growers and extension specialists have wondered how diverse the pathogen population is, as they try to manage the disease in high tunnels.
-Race determination assays and genetic analyses of the pathogen will have important implications for management.
+Race determination assays and genetic analyses of the pathogen population will have important implications for management.
 The data will assist growers in choosing resistant varieties of tomatoes to grow.
-If resistant tomato varieties are planted, fewer fungicides will be needed and high tunnel production of tomatoes will be more profitable.
+If resistant tomato varieties are planted, fewer fungicides will be needed, and high tunnel production of tomatoes will be more profitable.

-Once a differential set was prepared with adequate seed, high tunnel and inoculation preparation began.
-I covered the high tunnel with weed cloth to suppress weeds and then organized the tunnel so that blocks were evenly distributed in the high tunnel, one meter apart at the end of July 2019.
-Each block could hold 12, 1-gallon pots (equal to the number of plants in the differential set).
+Our high tunnel was covered with weed cloth to suppress weeds.
+Stakes were placed to demarcate blocks.
 Tomatoes were put in the high tunnel in pots in order to ensure easy clean-up and fast-turn around in between experiments.
-In past, we’ve planted tomatoes successfully in the high tunnels, but the potted experiment was necessary in order to get through many experiments during the growing season and also to ensure less possible cross-contamination of isolates.
+In the past, we’ve planted tomatoes successfully in the high tunnels, but the potted experiment was necessary in order to get through many experiments during the growing season and also to ensure less possible cross-contamination of isolates.

-The high tunnel fit 26 blocks, as well as a control block for a total of ~300 plants/experiment.
-Within each experiment, single isolates were used as inoculum for two blocks each, so 13 isolates in total could be tested at once for race determination assays.
-A random number generator was used to organize the blocks randomly for each isolate and also to organize the pots randomly within each block so different genotypes were distributed randomly within a block was also randomized.
+The high tunnel fit 26 blocks, as well as a control block.
+Within each experiment, single isolates were used as inoculum for two blocks each.
+Thirteen isolates in total could be tested at once.
+The blocks were randomized, and each genotype within a block was also randomized.
 Control plants were also included in the experimental design.

-Meanwhile, additional isolates were also sent to us from extension specialists in NY and Vermont.
-Most of the isolations were successful (after a few years of struggling to isolate the casual fungus).
+Meanwhile, isolates were sent to us from extension specialists in the Northeast during the 2019 growing season to add to our collection of isolates from 2017 and 2018.
 Single conidial isolations were prepared for each isolate and afterwards, isolates were stored in 30% glycerol stocks for safe-keeping.